 top of page

-Deliverables: An updated list of chameleon species present in the reserve.
-A map showing the spatial distribution of the various species.
-Descriptions of the environmental conditions (temperature, hygrometry and UV index) for each species, providing an understanding of their ecology and conservation issues. he results will be the subject of conferences and publications in scientific journals.
+• Descriptions of the environmental conditions (temperature, humidity and UV index) for each species, providing an understanding of their ecology and conservation issues.

 km of track covered